AcademySoftwareFoundation/openfx/Documentation/sources/Guide/ofxExamples.rst

 one before.

-For completeness and clarity of explanation, each plugin is entirely self contained and has no dependancy on anything other than standard C and C++ libraries and the OFX headers.
+For completeness and clarity of explanation, each plugin is entirely self contained and has no dependency on anything other than standard C and C++ libraries and the OFX headers.

 -  :ref:`The basic machinery of an OFX plugin. <basicExample>`